nasa/Common-Metadata-Repository/resources/docs/markdown/2000-usage.md

 ##### `exclude-granules`

-This allows clients to perform the inverse of a granule search: all granules _except_ the ones passed.
+This allows clients to perform the inverse of a granule search.
+If the value of this parameter is all granules
+_except_ the ones passed.
 Granules may either be pass

 If not provided, a regular granule search is performed.